Salomé (1923 film): Contemporaneous reviews (1922)

-"We are not sure whether we like Madame Nazimova's idea of Salome as a petulant little princess with a Freudian complex and a headdress of glass bubbles.
+A reviewer for Screenland described the film as "a painting deftly stroked upon the silversheet" and that "poets and dreamers will find imaginative delights in the weird settings and the still more weird acting, depressing at times to ordinary folks.
+And it is worth something to watch Nazimova balance her Christmas-tree headdress!"
+Photoplay commented that "the action of the film adaptation has all the speed of a slow motion reel; that is, all but the Dance of the Seven Veils; we are not sure whether we like Madame Nazimova's idea of Salome as a petulant little princess with a Freudian complex and a headdress of glass bubbles.
 We rather believe such a Salome would not have stirred men so in those good old pagan days.
 You have our warning: this is bizarre stuff."